Code-Institute-Submissions/Knasten-Project_5_MarResub/README.md

 This is my fifth and final project during my course at CodeInstitute.
 The goal was to create an e-commerce site using django framework.
 Implementing stripe for payments and AWS for file storing.
 Then deploy it to heroku.
+This site is made to reach out to gamers, and make sure they can order their dream computer from one site.
+If they do not have the knowledge to build their own computer there are also some finished PC's to order.

 ### User Stories